The Soul's Malady and

 His WORD is healing.

-healing; when the heart is wounded in desertion, Christ creates the lips
+His ministers is healing; when the heart is wounded in desertion, Christ

-which speak peace (Isaiah 57:19).
-The Word written is a repository in which
+creates the lips which speak peace (Isaiah 57:19).
+The Word written — is a

-applies.
-He makes His Word convincing, converting, and comforting.
+prescribe, He Himself applies.
+He makes His Word convincing, converting, and

 But the Word does not heal all; to some it is not a